 - Unlike Twitter, hashtags on this platform often focus on describing the content.

-- The more hashtags you use, the more engagement you see – up until a certain point.
+- The more hashtags you use, the more engagement you’ll see – up until a certain point.
 After about 10 hashtags, you risk losing out on some of that engagement.

 - Mark Zuckerberg’s creation started supporting hashtags in 2013.
-Unfortunately, nobody seems to care.
-Hashtags simply aren’t used much on Facebook, so don’t feel obligated to use them.
+However, hashtags simply aren’t used on Facebook as often as other social media platforms, so don’t feel obligated to use them there.

-- If you do decided to use hashtags, keep them to a minimum.
+- If you do decide to use hashtags - try to keep them to a minimum.

 - The hashtags you can search for on Facebook tend to be used by brands and publishers more so than by individuals.